Azure/cortana-intelligence-shipping-and-distribution-forecasting/README.md

 - There is a history available for the quantity of the item at each time in the past.
 - The volumes of the items differ widely, with possibly a substantial number that have zero volume at times.
 - The history of items shows both trend and seasonality, possibly at multiple time scales.
-- The quantities commited or returned are not strongly price sensitive.
+- The quantities committed or returned are not strongly price sensitive.
 In other words, the delivery company cannot strongly influence quantities by short-term changes in prices, although there may be other determinants that affect volume, such as weather.